Introduction

 What is the MCP Standard?

-The Model Context Protocol (MCP) is a universal standard released in 2025/2026 that allows any LLM agent to instantly connect to any database or tool without custom glue code, acting as a universal bridge for AI intelligence.
+The Model Context Protocol (MCP) is a universal standard released in late 2025 that allows any LLM agent to instantly connect to any database or tool without custom glue code, acting as a universal bridge for AI intelligence.